- slide 1 of 9

 Introducing Children to Royalty

 Before beginning a king and queen unit, show children a variety of pictures of castles, dragons and persons of royalty.
-Tell students that during the medieval period we didn’t have presidents to create laws, kings and queens made rules that the people of the land had to obey.
-Point to England on a map and explain that Queen Elizabeth still rules today
+Tell students that during the medieval period we didn’t have presidents to create laws.
+Explain that kings and queens made rules that the people of the land had to obey.
+Point to England on a map and explain that Queen Elizabeth still rules today.

 - slide 2 of 9